House passes bill protecting marriage equality, with 47 GOP members voting ‘yes’

 DOMA had passed through both chambers of Congress with bipartisan support.

 If passed by the Senate and signed into law, the Respect for Marriage Act would also require that individuals are considered married if they were wed in a state where marriage was legal.
-The provision, according to the House Judiciary Committee, ensures that same-sex and interracial couples are treated equally to other married individuals on the federal level.
+According to the House Judiciary Committee, the provision ensures that same-sex and interracial couples are treated equally to other married individuals on the federal level.

 Additionally, the bill gives the attorney general authority to launch civil action against any individuals who violate it and allows any individuals to take civil action if their rights as laid out in the bill are breached.